ty-everett/adikshin/README.md

 <h2>TODO:</h2>
 <p>Better physics</p>
 <h2>Note</h2>
-<p>While I acknoeledge that this is not one of my most professional endevors into coding, it did teach me a lot about the hava language
+<p>While I acknoeledge that this is not one of my most professional endeavors into coding, it did teach me a lot about the Java language
 and programming in general, so I decided to upload it here anyways.</p>